ruzz311/vml-minification/README.md

 ## Who uses Grunt?
 Adobe, Pinterest, Backbone Boilerplate, Walmart Labs, Opera Software, jQuery, jQuery Mobile, jQuery UI, Twitter / TweetDeck and Modernizr just to name a few.

+## To be remembered
+* After grunt has been run and your files have been minified and compresseed, you'll need to update the source to which those files are being called.